 Apple and Blackberry Crumble Recipe

-Do you love apple recipes?
-Try this Apple Crisp Skillet!
+If you love apple desserts, you’ll also want to try this Apple Crisp Skillet!

 Ingredients Needed

-• Apples-Granny Smith is the kind of apples that I prefer to use because they tend to be a bit sour and hold up the addition of sugar in both the filling and crumble topping.
+• Granny Smith Apples – These apples tend to be a bit sour and hold up well against the added sugar in both the filling and crumble topping.

-• Cornstarch-The addition of cornstarch will react with the juices of the fruit and as it bakes and will create a wonderful thick sauce.
+• Cornstarch – Reacts with the fruit juices as it bakes, creating a wonderful thick sauce.

-• Butter-Used to help bind the crumble ingredients and give it wonderful flavor!
+• Butter – Helps bind the crumble topping together and gives it wonderful flavor.

 1. Put the cored and diced apples to a medium bowl.
 Add the cinnamon, nutmeg, sugar, cornstarch and lemon juice to the apples and stir until they are evenly coated.